 Our principal executive office is currently located in Palo Alto, California, and consists of approximately 6,000 square feet of leased office space.
-The lease term expires in October 2024.
+In April 2023, we modified the lease term for our principal executive offices, which expands the leased office space to approximatively 14,000 square feet.
+The modification extended the lease term for an additional three years, with the lease term expiring in September 2027.
 We also sublease office space in San Diego, California.
 We believe our facilities are adequate to meet our current needs, although we may seek to negotiate new leases or evaluate additional or alternate space for our operations.
 We believe appropriate additional or alternative space will be available on commercially reasonable terms.